Definition: Defining the Meaning of Home Remedies

 The U.S. Food and Drug Administration specifically prohibits the manufacturers and marketers of herbal remedies from claiming that their product is able to diagnose, treat, cure or prevent any kind of disease or illness.
 This doesn't stop many companies from coming as close to that line as possible; or even going over it.
 A surprising number of herbal remedies, including St. John's wort, Ginko biloba and Ginseng have very dangerous side effects when mixed with antidepressants.

-Facts: Quick Home Remedies &
+Quick Facts: Quick Home Remedies &

 - Wipe your feet with a vodka-soaked rag to eliminate foot odor.

 - Drink a cup of green tea to kill any trace of garlic or onion odor.

 - Soaking your feet in Listerine mouthwash for 15-20 minutes, twice a day, will cure most cases of toenail fungus.